mirryi/dotfiles/README.md

 - [ ] `dotprofile` and `Makefile` overlap in responsibilities; consolidate them into one?
 - [ ] Make more modular and more customizable.
+- [ ] Complete documentation of local variables.